Easy-Systems/documentations/CONTRIBUTING.md

 ### Contributor License Agreement (CLA)

 In order to accept your pull request, we need you to submit a CLA.
 You only need to do this once, so if you've done this for another EasySystems open source project, you're good to go.
-If you are submitting a pull request for the first time, the EasySystems GitHub Bot will reply with a link to the CLA form.
-You may also [complete your CLA here](https://ezsys.link/cla).
+The link to [complete your CLA is here](https://ezsys.link/cla).

-After you have signed the CLA, the CLA bot would automatically update the PR status.
-There's no need to open a new PR.
+After you have signed the CLA, we are able to merge your PR. :)

 **CLAs are required for us to merge your pull request.** While we value your effort and are willing to wait for you to come back and address the reviews in case you are unavailable after sending the pull request, pull requests that are ready to merge but have CLA missing and no response from the author **will be closed within two weeks of opening**.
 If you have further questions about the CLA, please stay in touch with us.